lingtalfi/Uni2/doc/api/Ling/Uni2/LocalServer/LocalServer/hasItem.md

 - dependencySystemName

     The name of the dependency system.
-See the @page(dependency system page) for more details.
+See the [Uni2 documentation](https://github.com/lingtalfi/Uni2/blob/master/README.md) for more details.

 - packageSymbolicName